 that is decidedly

 from my first rivers. in the illustration studio of Prof. Zygmunt Januszewski and the animation studio of Prof. Hieronim Neumann.
-I produced and directed several short animation films that made the festival rounds from Tokyo to Nairobi, passing through Paris, Kanazawa, Wrocław, Třeboň, Čačak, Singapore, Rio de Janeiro, Ottawa, Toronto, the Yukon, and elsewhere.
+I produced and directed several short animation films that made the festival rounds from Beijing to Žilina, passing through Bergamo, Boston, Brisbane, Čačak, Kanazawa, Kochi, Nairobi, Ottawa, Paris, Rio de Janeiro, Sapporo, Singapore, Tokyo, Toronto, Třeboň, Whitehorse, Wrocław, and elsewhere.

 I’m also involved in the Montréal independent comic book scene.
 My book Mélasse is published by L’Oie de Cravan and was nominated for an Expozine Independent Press Award.
 My drawings and comic book stories can be found in publications like Liberté, L’actualité, Planches, the collective edition of Ping Pong lead by Zviane at Pow Pow Press, and others.

 In 2016, I fell in love again with mathematics and programming, two things that lain dormant in me since the joyful moments when I learned to program with HyperCard at the age of 15.
 The tools of “creative coding” such as p5.js and SuperCollider now allow me to unite my passion for the arts with my passion for writing algorithms and mathematical objects.
 I made this website to present these experiments.